jsmarble/codecisions/content/post/controlling-browser-interpretation-of-character-encoding.md

-+++
+---
-date = 2013-06-21T14:45:41Z
+date: "2013-06-21T14:45:41Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "controlling-browser-interpretation-of-character-encoding"
+slug: controlling-browser-interpretation-of-character-encoding
-title = "Controlling Browser Interpretation of Character Encoding"
+title: Controlling Browser Interpretation of Character Encoding

-+++
+---

 This article is about character encoding, but I thought it would be beneficial to give some background on what I’m doing.